trinitronx/chef-cookbooks/splunk_monitor/README.md

 \[splunk\]\[monitors\] : The default recipe will look for this attribute as an array, with each index formatted as a hash.
 Each hashes key serves as a short name for a monitor to configure, and its value should be a hash of attributes for the monitor.
 In these "sub-hashes", a 'location' hash (specificying the file or directory to be monitored) is required; an 'index' and/or 'sourcetype' hash[s] are optional.

+\[splunk\]\[hostname\_source\] : Optional attribute to override the host field forwarded by splunk.
+Set the atribute to the value 'node\_name' to use the node's node name (by default the node's fqdn) as the default host field in Splunk forwarded events.

 Usage
 =====